realmagicgreen/magicgreen-gridsome/content/posts/2018-07-01-benefits-of-spirulina.md

 sticky: # 'true' or empty
 photography:  # put here photographer name
 ---
-Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective **superfood** in existence.
+**Spirulina** is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective **superfood** in existence.

 ![Spirulina grows in both fresh and salt water.
 Just like plants, cyanobacteria can produce energy out of sunlight, via the process called photosynthesis.](./images/health/benefits-of-spirulina/benefits-of-spirulina-03.jpg)